trecli/website/docs/interactive-mode.md

 ```

 :::note
-In interactive mode properties from [configuration file](configuration-file.md) will be used as question defaults.
+In interactive mode properties from [configuration file](configuration-file.md) are used as question defaults.
 :::